About the 2019 J.M.K. Innovation Prize

 Tailored for Early-Stage Social Entrepreneurs

 We know there is a scarcity of funding for untested ideas being piloted in the social innovation field.
 The Prize is designed to fill this gap in innovation philanthropy, supporting ideas that other funders may deem too risky or too small.
 We also know that early-stage innovators need the freedom to seize opportunities when and where they arise.
-The Prize’s unrestricted funding offers this flexibility, letting awardees deploy resources where they are most needed, whether investing in core projects, hiring staff, or just keeping the lights on.
+The Prize’s unrestricted funding offers this flexibility, letting awardees deploy resources where they are most needed.

 “The Prize’s pacing and amount of funding allowed for building on the successes and lessons learned from the previous year for maximum impact.”